Skip to Content

 Image credit: Backyard Garden Lover.

 In order to start a survival garden, you need to get the right seeds.
-I prefer heirloom survival garden seeds.
-Here are a few kits for the serious survival gardener.
+I prefer heirloom survival garden seeds, which you can find online.
+These give you a cheap, reliable way to start your garden each spring for many years to come, keeping you self-sufficient and on a budget.

 Backyard Vegetable Garden Ideas